 The noblewoman rolled her eyes, as if she expected such a simple reply from an, in her eyes, simple woman.
-“Your business is competing with mine, hence, if I buy this one, I will have little competition in the Eastern part of Rubrary.”
+“Your business is competing with mine, hence, if I buy this one, I will have little competition in the eastern part of Smobinsk.”

 Aethel couldn’t help but let out a snort.
-It was greed of course, that motivated the woman.
+Of course it was greed that motivated the woman.
 Why would she think it would be anything different?
 “And if I don’t sell?”

 “Then I simply cannot guarantee the safety of you or your child,” Her eyes glanced towards the back of the store, a young boy peeking out from behind the counter.
-Aethel’s fists clench as the want to turn the woman’s face to mush with her bare hands nearly overrides her self-control, but she took a few deep breaths.
+Aethel’s fists clenched as the want to turn the woman’s face to mush with her bare hands nearly overrode her self-control, but she took a few deep breaths.

 Which was what made it all the better.

-“Wha-“ Aethel was knocked back as one of the thugs simply uttered “Propelium.”.
-A wave of magical energy left his Amulet Glove and slammed her into the counter.
+“Wha-“ Aethel was knocked back as one of the thugs simply uttered “Vernazad.”.
+A wave of magical energy left his amulet glove and slammed her into the counter.
 She gasped as pain lanced through her back, the woman having to take a moment to stand up once again.

 Unfortunately, she wasn’t even given that chance.

-Aethel was ready to fight, managing to punch one of the men in the jaw and knocking him to the floor as she tried to rescue her child.
+Aethel was ready to fight, managing to stand up and deck one of the men in the jaw, knocking him to the floor as she tried to rescue her child.
 Unfortunately for her, he had not been as down as she thought, the man grabbing her leg and holding her in place as another one of the thugs punched her in the gut.
-The breath rushed out of her lungs, and she was decked in the face, forcing her to the ground.
-She aimed her Amulet Glove, a beautiful thing of bronze metal and an emerald jewel, to blast the thug across the room, but the sound of her son Craeft crying out caused her to freeze.
+The breath rushed out of her lungs, and as she bent over, she was decked in the face before being thrown to the ground.
+She aimed her amulet glove, a beautiful thing of bronze metal and an emerald jewel, to blast the thug across the room, but the sound of her son Craeft crying out caused her to freeze.

-It allows the thug she had knocked down to stand up and hit her on the back of the head, causing her to crumple to the ground.
-Marissa smirked as she walked over towards the fallen women, stepping forward with a slight limp.
+It allowed the thug she had knocked down to stand up and hit her on the back of the head, causing her to crumple to the ground.
+Repina smirked as she walked over towards the fallen women, stepping forward with a slight limp.
 Aethel looked up at her with eyes full of hatred.

 Aethel’s green orbs widened in terror as she saw her son’s struggles start to weaken, his small arms tapping at the man’s hands as his face started to turn blue.
 “Ok, ok!
 Just let him go!”

-The smirk on Marissa’s face was positively devilish.
+The smirk on Repina’s face was positively vile.
 “Drop him.”
 The thug dropped Craeft to the ground, the young boy coughing harshly as he gasped for air.
 Aethel tried to get up to help him.

 A kick from the noblewoman’s boot to her face stopped that.

-“Pull out your Crown Card.”
-The tall blonde woman desperately dug into her apron, smudged with dirt and bits and pieces of rock stuck on it, as she pulled out her own Crown Card.
-Marissa yanked it out of her hand, and held her own up to it, a fine gold mist seeping out between the two before they beeped, signaling the end of the transaction.
+“Pull out your crown card.”
+The tall blonde woman desperately dug into her apron, smudged with dirt and bits and pieces of rock stuck on it, as she pulled out her own crown card.
+Repina yanked it out of her hand, and held her own up to it, a fine gold mist seeping out between the two before they beeped, signaling the end of the transaction.
 “There, everything is finalized, and now I legally own the store.”
-She smiled down at the blonde woman, before sending another kick her way.
+She smiled down at the blonde woman, before sending another kick her way, straight into her stomach.

 Aethel gasped as she felt the breath leave her lungs.
 Though she was physically superior to the woman in both height and musculature, a steel toed boot to the ribs still hurt.
-Marissa grinned as she saw her former friend breath in gulps of air, and tossed her Crown Card down onto the poor woman.
+Repina grinned as she saw her former friend breath in gulps of air, and tossed her crown card down onto the poor woman.
 “You have a week to get out of MY store.
 If you don’t, I’ll make sure to kill your child in front of you, before sending you to the afterlife with him.”
 She spit in the woman’s face.
 “Have a nice day.”